 Step Two: Talk to Colleagues Who Work with the Student

-Step Three: Think About a Re-Evaluation or IEE
+Step Four: Think About a Re-Evaluation or IEE

 Talk to your student’s parents about the possibility of an outside evaluation, or IEE.
 Evaluations can help identify whether a specific disability is impacting performance in school and if so what accommodations are needed under IDEA.
 Depending on the district or school, independent evaluations are usually done at the cost of the family (although the parent may request one per the school), so make sure to have multiple resources available for them.
 Some independent testing organizations, especially those associated with universities, use a sliding scale based on income.
 That might be a needed option for some families.

-Step Four: Talk with Other Special Education Teachers
+Step Five: Talk with Other Special Education Teachers

 Exchange information with other teachers who have students with similar needs or disabilities.
 They might be able to provide insight into why a student is struggling based on their previous experience working with a child with similar needs.
 It could be that the IEP goal is too much for the student and needs to be broken down into smaller pieces.
 Other special ed teachers will be able to help detect those issues.